Tyrique Stevenson

-Tyrique Marquis Stevenson (born May 1, 2000) is an American football cornerback.
-He played college football at Georgia and Miami.
+Tyrique Marquis Stevenson (born May 26, 2000) is an American professional football cornerback for the Chicago Bears of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and Miami Hurricanes and was selected by the Bears in the second round of the 2023 NFL draft.

-Early life and high school
+Early life

-Stevenson grew up in Miami, Florida, and initially attended South Dade Senior High School.
-He transferred to Miami Southridge Senior High School for his senior year.
+Stevenson was born on May 26, 2000, in Miami, Florida.
+He attended South Dade Senior High School and transferred to Miami Southridge Senior High School for his senior year.

 College career

 Stevenson began his college career at Georgia and joined the team as an early enrollee.
 He played in all 14 of the Bulldogs' games during his freshman season and made 13 tackles with one sack and five passes defended.
 Stevenson played in all 10 of Georgia's games with four starts during the team's COVID-19 shortened 2020 season and finished the year with 34 tackles and five passes broken up.

 After the season, Stevenson chose to transfer to Miami.
 He made 43 tackles with 2.5 tackles for loss, four passes broken up, and one interception in his first season with the team.